midwayjs/pandora/README.md

 The main concepts of Pandora.js are:

 1. Manageable
-    * Standard management capabilities of applications, processes and basic services (such as middleware).
+    * Standard management capabilities of processes and basic services (such as middleware).
-    * Graceful online/offline.
     * Inter-process object proxying.
 2. Measurable
     * Be able to measure different aspects of applications.